Virtual-Finland-Development/users-api/Docs/README.deployment.md

     - Select the tab "Test"
     - Add a new test event with the following content: `{"Action": "Migrate"}`
     - Click "Test" button and wait for the execution to finish

+## Deployment on existing environment

+Pulumi does not have good tooling to handle attaching to existing resources such as AWS CloudWatch log groups.
+When deploying to a system where there are already resources created, one could tackle the problem by manually importing the resources to the pulumi state.

+Example for importing a CloudWatch log group of a RDS instance:
+  - `pulumi import aws:cloudwatch/logGroup:LogGroup users-api-database-dev /aws/rds/instance/users-api-postgres-db-dev2313s/postgresql`

+Read more of the pulumi import-tooling from [here](https://www.pulumi.com/docs/cli/commands/pulumi_import/).